Karnivool & The Ocean Collective, 24th January 2023, Pumpehuset, Copenhagen, Denmark

 Photo: Urban Mescalero Photography www.urbanmescalero.com

-How about the lineup of Municipal Waste, Kreator and Lamb Of God for a dull Wednesday evening?
-We got one of the driving forces behind the second-wave of American heavy metal, one of the original first-wave German trash bands, and a perfect example of the new-wave of trash metal bands who played a significant part of trash metal getting the revival after it being buried far from the spotlight by grunge and nu metal few decades ago.
+How about the line-up of Municipal Waste, Kreator and Lamb Of God for a dull Wednesday evening?
+We got one of the driving forces behind the second-wave of American heavy metal, one of the original first-wave German Thrash bands, and a perfect example of the new-wave of Thrash Metal bands who played a significant part of Thrash Metal getting the revival after it being buried far from the spotlight by grunge and nu metal few decades ago.

 A good and fitting bill which is diverse yet not unlikely.
 The tour which has been postponed several times was supposed to feature Power Trip, instead of Municipal Waste.
 That of course fell apart when Power Trip’s singer Riley Gale passed in 2020.